tylermercer/personal-website/src/content/posts/software/unlaunching.md

 But part of what made Logwise's loop so pernicious was that it was fiendishly difficult to close.
 Compared to projects like this website or Innerhelm, Logwise had so much more _depth_, in a dangerous way---there's so much more for my engineering brain to get absorbed in with an application than with a content site.

 Part of this is because of the unbounded size of software applications.
 In the software engineering industry, "finished software" is almost oxymoronic---a sort of [unobtanium](https://en.wikipedia.org/wiki/Unobtainium) that only appears in jokes.
 Even after six months of working on it, Logwise was nowhere _near_ finished.
-Each task I marked off usually paralleled two or three new ideas or opportunities that I added to my backlog.[^content-sites]
+Each task I marked off was usually accompanied by two or three new ideas that I added to my backlog.[^content-sites]

 This meant that the overall pull of the project was _stronger_ the more I worked on it (whereas when building content sites like Innerhelm, passing a baseline level of completion leads to a steep diminishment in pull).
 In the depths of this project, that pull masqueraded as a good thing---the momentum and increased vision acted as a psychological reward.